 There is software for almost everything from automated traffic control systems to complex manufacturing processes.

-All thanks to Software Engineers like you who are pivotal in the development of software that provides real solutions.
+All thanks to software engineers like you, who are pivotal in developing software that provides real solutions.

-As a Software Engineer, you have the responsibility to address the entire software development lifecycle.
+As a Software Engineer, you must address the entire software development lifecycle.

-It starts with analyzing needs, then designing, testing, and developing software in order to meet those needs.
+It starts with analyzing needs, then designing, testing, and developing software to meet them.

-The fact that you are reading this article probably means that you have an interest in starting a career path in software engineering.
+The fact that you are reading this article probably means that you are interested in starting a career path in software engineering.

-In addition, it provides details of industries that employ software engineers and the salary estimates of software engineers.
+In addition, it provides details on the industries that employ software engineers and the salary estimates of software engineers.

 Software Engineer Duties and Responsibilities

-Software Engineers use diagrams and flowcharts to document the process of developing computer instructions through the use of algorithms.
+Software engineers use diagrams and flowcharts to document the process of developing computer instructions using algorithms.

-Given the breadth of the role, a Software Engineer must have a thorough understanding of computer systems.
+Given the breadth of the role, a software engineer must thoroughly understand computer systems.

 You must be able to recognize any hardware limitations that could potentially impact software design.

-Having known this, a typical Software Engineer job description includes:
+Having known this, a typical software engineer job description includes the following:

 What are the Qualifications and Requirements for the Job of a Software Engineer?

-Working as a software engineer will require some levels of educational qualification.
+Working as a software engineer will require some level of educational qualification.

 Also, having a certificate in any of the following subjects may increase your chances of employment: